-The Timex Marlin is the brand’s popular collection of the simple and elegant watches that first came out in the 1960s.
+The Timex Marlin is the brand’s popular collection of simple and elegant watches that first came out in the 1960s.
 The classic Marlin design has a natural leather strap and a domed acrylic crystal.
 The Marlin Automatic is naturally wound, moving as the wearer moves.

 Timex released a special Snoopy Space Traveler leather watch, celebrating the 50th anniversary of the lunar landing.
-The watches have the same features as the classic Marlin, still moving as the wearer moves, and has the sleek leather strap, and the domed crystal.
+The watches have the same features as the classic Marlin, still moving as the wearer moves, and have the sleek leather strap, and the domed crystal.

 There are three models: one has a minimalist design that features the Snoopy Space Traveler at 6 o’clock, and another with Charlie Brown flying a kite.
 There’s also the Snoopy as Flying Ace design, which is currently sold out on the Timex website.